Years 7 and 8

 In the Sixth Form (Years 12 and 13), most pupils will take three or four A-levels over the two years.
 The A-level ensures pupils develop a mastery of several complementary or contrasting subject areas, whilst allowing them also to pursue options in areas of strong personal interest.
 The A-levels' combination of rigour and specialism makes it an ideal preparation both for university and working life.

 In the Sixth Form, pupils will follow an A-level curriculum, generally beginning with four subjects and narrowing down to three during the Lower Sixth year.
-Pupils will have a free choice of subjects from those on offer, though tutors, Housemasters and Housemistresses, and the Head of Sixth Form will provide advice regarding suitable subject combinations in preparation for university applications, which are submitted in the early part of the Upper Sixth year (Year 13).
+Pupils will have a free choice of subjects from those on offer with advice provided by the college leadership team regarding suitable subject combinations in preparation for university applications, which are submitted in the early part of the Upper Sixth year (Year 13).